bkirkware/kirklab-platform-automation/README.md

 ![upgrade-opsman](/docs/upgrade-opsman.png)

 1. `lock-tiles` - Claim the lock for the specific foundation.
-Waits untile the lock is unclaimed before it progresses.
+Waits until the lock is unclaimed before it progresses.
 2. `export-installation` - Exports the Ops Manager and tile configuration and pushes it to S3 compatible bucket.
 3. `upgrade-opsman` - Tears down existing Ops Manager and deploys a new one.
 Imports the installation settings.
 4. `apply-product-changes` - Run an apply changes to update the BOSH director.